The 6 best ways to Force Quit Mac apps

 Use the Dock

-Option-click an app icon on the Dock and you should see the Force Quit option appear, tap it to Force Quit the app.
+Control-Option-click (Ctrl-Alt-Click) an app icon on the Dock and you should see the Force Quit option appear, tap it to Force Quit the app.

-While in the app you want to quit, hold down Shift while you tap on the Apple menu at the left top of the screen.
+While in the app you want to quit, hold down Shift while you tap on the Apple menu at the top left corner of the screen.
 Look down the drop down menu that appears and you should see Force Quit and the name of the app you are in.
 Select the command to quit the app.

 Because I always have too many browser windows open I always have Activity Viewer running on my Mac.
-I use it to identify which apps or operations are eating my memory and slowing performance.
+I use Activity Monitor to identify which apps or operations are eating my memory and slowing performance.
 Unresponsive apps will appear in red, you can help your system by selecting these and then tapping the X button at the top left of the app window to invoke the Force Quit command.
 Tap Force Quit to leave that app.
 I find Activity Monitor the most reliable of the bunch when all else fails.

 Use the Terminal